-The total OPEB liability as of June 30, 2021 was determined by an actuarial valuation as of June 30, 2020 using the following actuarial assumptions and other inputs, applied to all periods included in the measurement and rolled forward to the measurement date of June 30, 2021:
+The total OPEB liability as of June 30, 2022 was determined by an actuarial valuation as of June 30, 2021 using the following actuarial assumptions and other inputs, applied to all periods included in the measurement and rolled forward to the measurement date of June 30, 2021:

-Inflation 2.50% Salary increases 3.00 - 6.75%, including inflation Long-term expected rate of return 7.00%, compounded annually, net of investment expense, and including inflation Healthcare cost trend rate Pre-Medicare Eligible - 6.750% Healtricare cost trend rate Medicare Eligible - 5.125% Ultimate trend rate Pre-Medicare Eligible - 4.50% Olumate trend rate Medicare Eligible - 4.50% Year of Ultimate trend rate Pre-Medicare Eligible - 2029 rear or Oillmale trend rate Medicare Eligible - 2023
+Inflation 2.50% Salary increases 3.00 - 6.75%, including inflation Long-term expected rate of return 7.00%, compounded annually, net of investment expense, and including inflation Healthcare cost trend rate Pre-Medicare Eligible - 6.50% Treattricate cost trend rate Medicare Eligible - 5.00% Ultimate trend rate Pre-Medicare Eligible - 4.50% Offinate field rate Medicare Eligible - 4.50% Year of Ultimate trend rate Pre-Medicare Eligible - 2029 rear or ordinate trend rate Medicare Eligible - 2023

+Pre-retirement mortality rates were based on the Pub-2010 General Employee Mortality Table, with no adjustment, with the MP-2019 Projection scale applied generationally.
 Post-retirement mortality rates for service retirements were based on the Pub-2010 General Healthy Annuitant Mortality Table (ages set forward one year and adjusted 105% for males and 108% for females) with the MP-2019 Projection scale applied generationally.
 Post-retirement mortality rates for disability retirements were based on the Pub-2010 General Disabled Mortality Table (ages set back three years for males and adjusted 103% for males and 106% for females) with the MP-2019 Projection scale applied generationally.
-Post-retirement mortality rates for beneficiaries were based on the Pub-2010 General Contingent Survivor Mortality Table (ages set forward two years and adjusted 106% for males and 158% for females) with the MP-2019 Projection scale applied generationally.
+Post-retirement mortality rates for beneficiaries were based on the Pub-2010 General Contingent Survivor Mortality Table (ages set forward two years and adjusted 106% for males and 105% for females) with the MP-2019 Projection scale applied generationally.

-The actuarial assumptions used in the June 30, 2020 valuation are based on the results of the most recent actuarial experience studies for the pension systems, which covered the five-year period ending June 30, 2019 and adopted by the pension Board on December 17, 2020.
+The actuarial assumptions used in the June 30, 2021 valuation are based on the results of the most recent actuarial experience studies for the pension systems, which covered the five-year period ending June 30, 2019 and adopted by the pension Board on December 17, 2020.

-The remaining actuarial assumptions (e.g., initial per capita costs, health care cost trends, rate of plan participation, rates of plan election, etc.) used in the June 30, 2020 valuation were based on a review of recent plan experience done concurrently with the June 30, 2020 valuation.
+The remaining actuarial assumptions (e.g., initial per capita costs, health care cost trends, rate of plan participation, rates of plan election, etc.) used in the June 30, 2021 valuation were based on a review of recent plan experience done concurrently with the June 30, 2021 valuation.